canonical/lxd/doc/faq.md

 See {doc}`authentication` for detailed information.

 ### How do I configure LXD storage?
-LXD supports btrfs, ceph, directory, lvm and zfs based storage.
+LXD supports Btrfs, Ceph, directory, LVM and ZFS based storage.

 First make sure you have the relevant tools for your file system of choice installed on the machine (btrfs-progs, lvm2 or zfsutils-linux).